Engee documentation

 Notebook

-Tuning of the centre frequency under interference
+Adjustment of the central frequency when exposed to interference

 Functions used